Mauryan polish: Debate on Achaemenid vs Pre-Mauryan origins

 Achaemenid sculptural art was often characterized by a great level of polishing of the stone (usually sandstone, a very soft material), and it is thought that this polishing influenced the Maurya polishing, as is visible in the architecture of the columns of Pataliputra.
 Stones and polishing grains have been found in the ruins of Persepolis.
 These polishing techniques were also used by the Greeks, who used the natural Naxos emery grains.

 It is believed that the stone-making techniques employed by the Mauryas may have derived from the techniques of Achaemenid statuary, stone-working and polishing techniques having spread to India after the destruction of the empire by Alexander the Great in 330 BCE and the displacement of Persian and Perso-Greek artists and technicians.

 According to Gupta, the polishing of rocks could have a local origin.
-He invokes the existence of polishing technologies of the neolithic, visible in various stone tools such as axes.
-There is, however, no trace of evolution from these neolithical tools to polished stone architecture, and the Barabar caves are essentially a sudden technological break with no local history, suggesting the import of these techniques from another culture.
+He invokes the existence of polishing technologies of the Neolithic, visible in various stone tools such as axes.
+There is, however, no trace of evolution from these Neolithic tools to polished stone architecture, and the Barabar caves are essentially a sudden technological break with no local history, suggesting the import of these techniques from another culture.
 Nor are there any known examples of stone architecture in India before the Maurya period.
 According to Gupta, the Son Bhandar Caves could be such an intermediate stage, relatively unique, and subject to questioning its chronology, since it is generally dated to the 2nd-4th centuries CE.
 The polish was achieved by application of agate burnisher which was later applied on pillars and sandstone objects.
 Some examples of Indus Valley civilisation statuary (Harappa, Mohenjo-daro, circa 3000-2000 BCE) do show a certain level of polishing.

 Pataliputra Voussoir fragment made of granite stone discovered by K. P Jayaswal had mauryan polish but was dated to pre Mauryan Nanda period due to three archaic brahmi letters which paleographically appeared before mauryan period Brahmi.
 The voussoir has been analysed to be part of trefoil arch which decorated a torana gate.